-While the definition will vary between industries and individual companies, customer-centric businesses all have one thing in common — they obsess over the customer experience.
+While the definition will vary between industries and individual companies, customer-centric businesses all have one thing in common — they obsess over a joyful and frictionless customer experience.

-Putting the customer first is not a new idea.
-However, the same technologies changing customer behaviour — including mobile devices, social media, the cloud, the Internet of Things, and artificial intelligence (AI) — are enabling businesses to personalise interactions with customers in a whole new way.
+A customer-first mindset is not a new idea.
+However, the same technologies that change customer behavior – including mobile devices, social media, the cloud, the Internet of Things, and artificial intelligence (AI) – enable businesses and organizations to personalize interactions with customers in a whole new way.

-“Personal doesn’t just mean upleveling a generic experience with a person’s name,” points out Mathew Sweezey, Salesforce’s Marketing Insights Principal.
-“Instead, it’s about dynamically creating a personal experience at each and every moment — from the first search that helps customers ideate their needs to their final purchase, and every moment of the journey in between.”
+“Personal doesn’t just mean upleveling a generic experience with a person’s name,” pointed out Mathew Sweezey, Salesforce’s principal of marketing insights.
+“Instead, it’s about dynamically creating a personal experience at each and every moment – from the first search that helps customers ideate their needs to their final purchase, and every moment of the journey in between.”

-A hotel group, for example, will leverage information guests give them to personalise their hotel stay at one of their properties and anticipate their needs in advance, whether it’s a preference for a particular type of pillow or information about local yoga classes.
+A hotel group, for example, can use information guests provide to personalize their hotel stay at one property, and then anticipate their needs in advance of their next stay.
+Guests then have the benefit of their preferred pillow type waiting for them in their room, or information about local yoga classes ready upon arrival.
 An online retailer might show customers similar products that other browsers have viewed, as well as provide direct comparisons to those products.
-A fashion rental company will correlate data gleaned from subscribers’ use of the service with information about their inventory to help users pick their next rental outfit faster and with a greater likelihood that it will be a perfect fit.
+A fashion rental company canl correlate data gleaned from subscribers’ use of the service with information about their inventory.
+This data can help users pick their next rental outfit faster, with a greater likelihood that it will be a perfect fit.

 It’s a lesson that successful customer-centric companies have been implementing ever since.

 The potential for businesses to rethink their business model is immense.
-Rob Garf, Salesforce Vice President of Strategy and Insights, identifies retailing as an industry which has only just started to explore what is possible.
+Rob Garf, Salesforce vice president of Strategy and Insights and general manager, identifies retailing as an industry which has only just started to explore what’s possible.

-“By opting in with a subscription to Amazon Prime, members exchange their search, purchase, and repurchase behaviour in return for customised recommendations and choices — a mutually beneficial digital service that’s also intuitive and frictionless,” she says.
-As data is fed into the system, Amazon learns more about an individual’s needs and can respond in real time.
-Thanks to experiences like this, customers subconsciously expect a similar level of personalisation when they interact with other brands.
+“By opting in with a subscription to Amazon Prime, members exchange their search, purchase, and repurchase behavior in return for customized recommendations and choices – a mutually beneficial digital service that’s also intuitive and frictionless,” she said.
+As data is fed into the system, Amazon learns more about an individual’s needs and can respond to them in real time.
+Thanks to experiences like this, customers subconsciously expect a similar level of personalization when they interact with other brands.

-Glen Hartman, Senior Managing Director of Accenture Interactive, North America believes the key to becoming a customer-centric organisation is starting with empathy.
-Otherwise, he cautions, it’s easy to risk missing the point and end up alienating customers.
+Glen Hartman, senior managing director of Accenture Interactive North America, believes the key to becoming a customer-centric organization is starting with empathy.
+Otherwise, he cautions, it’s easy to miss the point and end up alienating customers.

 Hartman cites Nike as an example of a customer-centric business that successfully delivers a more empathetic experience to win over customers.

-To be truly customer-centric, personalisation alone isn’t enough.
-Providing customers with a connected experience across your entire organisation is vital.
+To be truly customer-centric, provide customers with a connected experience across your entire organization.

-Salesforce’s “Trends in Integrated Customer Experiences” report found that 70% of customers say connected experiences, such as seamless handoffs between departments and contextualised engagement based on earlier interactions, are very important to winning their business.
-Almost two-thirds (63%) expect companies to recognise them wherever they engage, while around 70% say salespeople’s knowledge of marketing campaigns they’ve seen is very important to them, as are service interactions they’ve had in the past.
+Salesforce’s “Trends in Integrated Customer Experiences” report found that 70% of customers said that connected experiences, such as seamless handoffs between departments and contextualized engagement based on earlier interactions, are very important to winning their business.
+Almost two-thirds (63%) of customers expect companies to recognize them wherever they engage.
+And around 70% said that salespeople’s knowledge of marketing campaigns they’ve seen is very important to them, as are past service interactions.
 Almost half (49%) have no patience for disconnected experiences.

-Put simply, “you must win at every interaction the customer has with your organisation, whether that be a marketing campaign, a call to a contact center, an invoice, or a delivery reliant on the supply chain,” wrote Gartner Research Director Olive Huang.
-“Every department must play its part in a coordinated fashion.” (source: “Smarter With Gartner, 'Is Your Organisation Customer Centric?',” Laurence Goasduff, April 30, 2018).
+Put simply, “You must win at every interaction the customer has with your organization, whether that be a marketing campaign, a call to a contact center, an invoice, or a delivery reliant on the supply chain,” said Gartner Research Director Olive Huang.
+“Every department must play its part in a coordinated fashion.” (source: “Smarter With Gartner, “Is Your Organization Customer Centric?”, Laurence Goasduff, March 7, 2019)

-With siloed data a major roadblock to connectivity within organisations, businesses must first look at how they can unlock data held in multiple, disconnected systems.
+With siloed data a major roadblock to connectivity within organizations, businesses must first look at how they can unlock data held in multiple, disconnected systems.

-They also need to ensure that everyone within the organisation has a single view of their customer and the role of customer experience.
-By encouraging employees to think about customer experience in terms of what’s good for the customer (“Did we help them solve their problem?”) instead of what’s good for the business (“Did we make the sale?”), organisations take the first steps toward building a truly customer-centric culture.
+They also need to ensure that everyone within the organization has a single view of their customer and the role of customer experience.
+Encourage employees to think about customer experience in terms of what’s good for the customer (“Did we help them solve their problem?”) instead of what’s good for the business (“Did we make the sale?”).
+That’s how organizations take the first steps toward building a truly customer-centric culture.

-“Unfortunately,” says Tiffani Bova, Salesforce’s Global Customer Growth and Innovation Evangelist, “... employees often operate with a myopic, territorial view of customer experience.”
+Unfortunately, said Tiffani Bova, Salesforce’s Global Customer Growth and Innovation Evangelist, “Employees often operate with a myopic, territorial view of customer experience.”

-“The disconnection between teams is the result of disconnected metrics and manifests in disconnected customer experiences,” Bova adds.
+“The disconnection between teams is the result of disconnected metrics and manifests in disconnected customer experiences,” Bova added.

-She suggests measuring customer experience in relation to revenue and other organisation-wide metrics to promote alignment.
-Leaders must also demonstrate a commitment to the longer-term outcomes of customer experience, even if traditional performance indicators, such as sales, drop in the short term.
+She suggests measuring customer experience in relation to revenue and other organization-wide metrics to promote alignment.
+Leaders must also demonstrate a commitment to the long-term outcomes of customer experience – even if traditional performance indicators, such as sales, drop in the short term.

 “Just like consumers expect TV and movie recommendations from their streaming service of choice to be relevant and timely, the tailored experience is becoming a necessity for all customers regardless of the company they are engaging with.
-Companies that don’t get on board with this may not be around much longer,” said Patrick Stokes, senior vice president of product management, Salesforce Customer 360.
+Companies that don’t get on board with this may not be around much longer,” said Patrick Stokes, executive vice president and general manager of Platform at Salesforce.

-By placing the customer at the heart of every interaction with them, customer-centric businesses can create a dynamic, seamless, and uniquely personalised experience for customers that helps them achieve their desired outcome, and ultimately drives sales.
+Place the customer at the heart of every interaction, and a customer-centric business can create a dynamic, seamless, and uniquely personalized experience that helps them achieve their desired outcome, and ultimately drives sales.

 Peter Schwartz anticipates businesses will be able to use AI to turn a “comprehensive trove of data into insights that can anticipate customers’ needs and act as their digital assistant.”

-“This isn’t marketing to a category of consumers,” Schwartz says.
+“This isn’t marketing to a category of consumers,” Schwartz said.
 “It’s applying AI and all the customer data to cater to the needs of a single individual, which is much more powerful.”

-Ultimately, predicts Stokes, “we’ll see more and more forward-looking brands deploy the right technologies, implement the right processes, and hire the right people to seamlessly connect all of their customer data, bringing about a fundamental shift for companies as they reorient from being product-centric to truly customer-centric.”
+Ultimately, predicted Stokes, “We’ll see more and more forward-looking brands deploy the right technologies, implement the right processes, and hire the right people to seamlessly connect all of their customer data, bringing about a fundamental shift for companies as they reorient from being product-centric to truly customer-centric.”